Lambert-Nguyen/cosmo-management/docs/requirements/HEROKU_DEMO_SETUP_REPORT.md

 - ✅ **Real-time analytics** and reporting
 - ✅ **Mobile app integration** capabilities

-**The system is ready for a comprehensive customer demonstration showcasing all major features of the AriStay property management platform!** 🎉
+**The system is ready for a comprehensive customer demonstration showcasing all major features of the Cosmo property management platform!** 🎉

 ---